Syed Zafarul Hasan: Biography

 He was the eldest son of Khan Sahib Syed Diwan Mohammad.

 Hasan was educated at Aligarh (M.A., LL.
 B.) and obtained doctorates from the universities of Erlangen and Heidelberg, Germany, and Oxford University.
 Dr Zafarul Hasan was the first Muslim Scholar of the Indian sub-continent to secure a PhD from Oxford in Philosophy.
 His doctoral thesis Realism is a classic on the subject.
-Prominent philosophers and educationists lauded his work, among them, his teacher Prof. John Alaxander Smith (1863–1930), and Allama Mohammad Iqbal.
+Prominent philosophers and educationists lauded his work, among them, his teacher Prof. John Alexander Smith (1863–1930), and Allama Mohammad Iqbal.